 - High level of adult supervision

-These factors also make children more prone to greenstick and minimally displaced fractures as opposed to comminuted or complex fractures.
+These factors make children more prone to greenstick and minimally displaced fractures than comminuted or complex fractures.
 These factors become less significant as the child grows older.

 Common causes of facial fractures include falls, road traffic collisions, sports-related injuries and, less commonly, interpersonal violence.
-2.3% of victims of non-accidental injury have facial fractures and the possibility of this should always be taken into account.
+2.3% of victims of non-accidental injury have facial fractures, and the possibility of this should always be considered.

 The presence of a midfacial fracture in a child implies that a significant velocity impact has occurred.
 40% of children with a midfacial fracture have an associated skull fracture, and associated cervical spine injury is also common.
-The primary survey should be undertaken following APLS protocols, with particular attention paid to cervical spine immobilisation and airway management.
-A detailed craniomaxillofacial examination should be performed as part of the secondary survey, after initial stabilisation.
+The primary survey should follow APLS protocols, with particular attention paid to cervical spine immobilisation and airway management.
+A detailed craniomaxillofacial examination should be performed as part of the secondary survey after initial stabilisation.

 Fractures of different parts of the face will lead to different clinical signs.